 - One hour of classroom or other faculty instruction and a minimum of two hours of out-of-class student work each week for approximately 15 weeks, or the equivalent amount of work over a different amount of time; or

 - At least an equivalent amount of work for other academic activities, including laboratory work, internships, practice, studio work and other academic work.

-Laboratory classes require a minimum of 2,400 lab minutes per credit (three hours per week per credit), or a minimum of 1,600 lab minutes (two hours per week per credit) plus 800 minutes (one hour per week) of study and/or preparation outside of class.
+Laboratory classes require a minimum of 2,400 science lab minutes per credit (three hours per week per credit), or a minimum of 1,600 non-science lab minutes (two hours per week per credit) plus 800 minutes (one hour per week) of study and/or preparation outside of class.
 A course submission with a lab component must include a justification (in terms of required student work minutes outside of lab) if the laboratory does not require at least 2,400 lab minutes per credit.

 The following standards establish the minimum requirements for an academic unit of credit:

 - 800 minutes of lecture or equivalent instructional activities plus 1,600 minutes of student work outside of class.

 - 2,400 minutes of science laboratory

 - 1,600 minutes of laboratory (non-science lab) plus 800 minutes of student work outside of class

 - 2,400-4,800 minutes of supervised practicum